michalknapikdcu/DAML_2_datasets/CNNs/README.txt

 ** The script's usage

-Assuming that we wish to obtain 2000 images selected from classes aeroplane, bicycle, bus, cow, cat we only need to run:
+Assuming that we wish to obtain 2000 images selected from classes aeroplane person dog cat bird we only need to run:

-./build_img_database.py [path to unpacked VOCdevkit] 2000 aeroplane bicycle bus cow cat
+./build_img_database.py [path to unpacked VOCdevkit] 2000 aeroplane person dog cat bird